Azure/bicep-types-az/generated/blueprint/microsoft.blueprint/2017-11-11-preview/types.md

 ## ResourceGroupDefinition
 ### Properties
 * **dependsOn**: string[]: Artifacts which need to be deployed before this resource group.
-* **location**: string: Location of this resourceGroup, leave empty if the resource group location will be specified during the Blueprint assignment.
+* **location**: string {maxLength: 90}: Location of this resourceGroup, leave empty if the resource group location will be specified during the Blueprint assignment.
 * **metadata**: [ParameterDefinitionMetadata](#parameterdefinitionmetadata): User-friendly properties for this resource group.
-* **name**: string: Name of this resourceGroup, leave empty if the resource group name will be specified during the Blueprint assignment.
+* **name**: string {minLength: 1, maxLength: 90}: Name of this resourceGroup, leave empty if the resource group name will be specified during the Blueprint assignment.

 ## ResourceGroupDefinitionCollection
 ### Properties